-Electroconvulsive therapy (ECT) is most often done in a hospital while you are asleep and pain-free (general anesthesia).
+ECT is most often done in a hospital while you are asleep and pain-free ( general anesthesia ):

-- You will receive medicine to relax you (muscle relaxant), put you briefly to sleep, and prevent you from feeling pain (short-acting anesthetic).
+- You receive medicine to relax you (muscle relaxant).
+You also receive another medicine (short-acting anesthetic) to put you briefly to sleep and prevent you from feeling pain.

-- A small amount of electric current will then be delivered to your head to cause seizure activity in the brain.
+- When you are asleep, a small amount of electric current is delivered to your head to cause seizure activity in the brain.
 It lasts for about 40 seconds.
-You will receive medicine to prevent the seizure from spreading throughout your body.
-As a result, there will be only slight movement of your hands or feet during the procedure.
+You receive medicine to prevent the seizure from spreading throughout your body.
+As a result, your hands or feet move only slightly during the procedure.

-- ECT is usually given once every 2- 5 days for a total of 6 - 12 sessions, but sometimes more sessions are needed.
+- ECT is usually given once every 2 to 5 days for a total of 6 to 12 sessions.
+Sometimes more sessions are needed.

 Why the Procedure Is Performed

 ECT is a highly effective treatment for depression, most commonly severe depression.
-It can be especially helpful for treating depression in patients who:
+It can be very helpful for treating depression in people who:

 - Are having delusions or other psychotic symptoms with their depression